addy-dclxvi/almighty-dotfiles/README.md

 And a well commented *autostart* file is included.
 I only put one Openbox theme in this repo.
 My other Openbox themes is in [Openbox Theme Collections](https://github.com/addy-dclxvi/Openbox-Theme-Collections).

-- **Another WM** <br /> Pretty stock simple setup of i3, herbstluftwm, Bspwm, Fluxbox, Spectrwm, dwm & [xfwm-standalone](https://github.com/addy-dclxvi/xfwm4-standalone).
+- **Other WMs** <br /> Pretty stock simple setup of i3, herbstluftwm, Bspwm, Fluxbox, Spectrwm, dwm & [xfwm-standalone](https://github.com/addy-dclxvi/xfwm4-standalone).

 - **.profile and .xsessionrc** <br /> They are scripts those executed by LightDM when You login X session.
 Previously I use *.profile* file when I'm still on Arch.
 But, I found that *~/.profile* file is not executed by LightDM on Debian.